ClaudioDumont/FTExperiences/readme.md

 # FTExperiencies

-Holiday fun =], building components using gulp build system, display: flex, SaSS (with BEM), lazy loading in background images etc...
+Holiday fun =], building components using gulp build system, display: flex, SaSS (with BEM), lazy loading in background images, fractal etc...

 ## Global requirements
 The following requirements have to be installed on your system by you.
 Further requirements are installed with tools provided and are described in the **Running Project** section.